pablogarin/imdb-movie-crawler/README.md

 - count: The total number of matches.
 If no query is given, it should show the total number of movies in the list (in this case, 1000).
 - results: A list with the information of each movie.
 Each movie has: title, year, director, stars, genre.
 - query: Only returned if a query is given.
 Same as the search query.
 - matched: Only returned if a query is given.
 Indicates if the query was an `exact` or `partial` match.
+This means that all the given words were found in the movie list.